 The Huawei P40 Pro and Samsung Galaxy S20 Plus feature dedicated time-of-flight sensors to calculate depth information.
 So we’d assume these handsets have a built-in advantage, but let’s find out.

 In terms of blur quality, Samsung is a little too harsh for my taste, smearing rather than softening in places.
 Google, Huawei, and Sony produce a more natural bokeh.
-Although I give the nod to Huawei and Sony who roll-off more naturally, versus the Pixel 5’s harder cut-off and stronger blur.
+However, I give the nod to Huawei and Sony, which roll off more naturally, versus the Pixel 5’s harder cut-off and stronger blur.
 Still, all three look pretty good.

 Irritatingly, Sony doesn’t let you zoom in or out while using the bokeh mode and also demands that you stand 1.5m away from your target.
 While all of the other cameras default to a 2x zoom for closer portraits and aren’t so picky about subject distance.